Rails Validation Check Again Null and Blank

 On the other paw, when multiple conditions define whether or not a validation should happen, an Array can be used.
 Moreover, you can apply both :if and :unless to the same validation.

-class Computer < ApplicationRecord validates :mouse , presence: true , if: [ Proc . new { | c | c . marketplace . retail? }, :desktop? ], unless: Proc . new { | c | c . trackpad . present? } end
+class Computer < ApplicationRecord validates :mouse , presence: true , if: [ Proc . new { | c | c . marketplace . retail? }, :desktop? ], unless: Proc . new { | c | c . trackpad . present? } end The validation only runs when all the :if conditions and none of the :unless weather condition are evaluated to truthful.

 6 Performing Custom Validations